sleevs/Design-Pattern/README.md

       - Motivation:

-       This pattern is to provide a solution for capturing and restoring the state of an object or system while preseving encapsulation .
+       This pattern is to provide a solution for capturing and restoring the state of an object or system while preseving encapsulation.
        It allows us to externalize the state of an object into managed and restored as need .
-The Memmento pattern promotes data integrity , versioning and undo/rendo functionality.
+The Memento pattern promotes data integrity, versioning and undo/rendo functionality.

   -  [Interpreter - TO DO ]()